‘RHOBH’s’ Dorit Kemsley Rocks Yellow Bikini In Baha Mar

 RHOBH’s Dorit Kemsley looked amazing in a yellow bikini while hanging out at the Grand Hyatt Baha Mar in the Bahamas.
 She landed in Nassau with the Housewives cast including newest member Denise Richards, according to Reality Blurb.
 The bikini top has ties on the front, while the bottom has a small tie accent on the hips.
-She wore her hair in a tight french braid, and sported little jewelry other than her sparkling earrings.
+She wore her hair in a tight french braid and sported little jewelry other than her sparkling earrings.
 Dorit stood on her toes, accentuating her long legs and flaunting her perfect abs.
 Fans loved the photo, as one said that “Yellow is your color!”
 Others focused all of their attention on her pose, while some mused that they too like to stand on their toes.
 Meanwhile, other fans joked that the ground was too hot to stand on normally.

 In another photo that Kemsley posted to her Instagram, she showed off her derriere while wearing the same bikini.
 This time, she sported some flat white sneakers.
 The backdrop of the photo with the blue ocean waters is equally beautiful.
 In the second photo, she captioned it “@beverlybeachbydorit does Bahamas! ☀️☀️ Justine bandeau top, Mollie side tie bottom both in sunshine paired with rose gold body chain.”
 Beverly Beach by Dorit is a swimwear line by the RHOBH star, which is a great platform for her to generate more revenue.